 All vehicles parked in one of the MHSL Parking Lots during building hours, Monday through Friday, must prominently display an appropriate parking permit or temporary permit on the rearview mirror or dashboard.
-Any vehicle parked overnight must be registered with the on-duty security officer at the front main desk.
+Unless a student is going out of town for a school related activity, no overnight parking is allowed in the law school parking lots.
+Overnight parking must be approved by David Hellermann; david.hellermann@mitchellhamline.edu